Katingale/web-dev-hw/assignment-11/README.md

 ![Embedded Site Sketch](./images/SiteSketch.png)

 *Free Response: Summarize your work cycle for this assignment.*
 This took a lot of time and I didn't get everything done I wanted to.
 For some reason I was reading the next two assignments and started thinking we were supposed to make some client content for this mock-up, but it was good practice anyway.
+Decided to keep using the reset style sheet and the Flexbox positioning because it seems to work better when I make the window different sizes.